DVE2000/Dogbone/README.md

    ![EdgeSelection](./Resources/edge_selection.jpg)
 3. Specify a tool diameter and a radial offset.
 4. Select the Mode - Static Dogbones or Parameterized Dogbones.
 Parameters are created for the second mode - dogbones will move with edge changes, and you can change diameter or offset from the normal "Change Parameters" dialog.
 5. Choose the type of dogbone - Normal, Minimal or Mortise.
 See http://fablab.ruc.dk/more-elegant-cnc-dogbones/ for a description of minimal dogbones.
 Mortise dogbones place the dogbones along the sides, so that they can be hidden by a connecting piece with a cut tenon.
 Minimal and Mortise dogbones have their own option lines become visible when selected.
+Note: In the minimal dogbone dialog, you can make the **Percentage Reduction** negative (eg -20), to inset the dogbone into the workpiece.
 6. Decide if you'd like dogbones to be cut to the top.
 (Useful if you have steps, but can't do two sided machining.)
    ![TopSelection1](./Resources/top_select1.jpg) ![TopSelection2](./Resources/top_select2.jpg)
 7. You can expand Settings and specify if you'd like to see benchmark time or do any logging.